bgaurav7/u3-stack/README.md

 ## Universal Stack

-A modern, type-safe, scalable monorepo stack to build Android, iOS, and Web applications with a shared codebase.
+A modern, type-safe, scalable monorepo stack to build Android, iOS, and Web real-time collaborative TODO applications with a shared codebase.

 ## Overview